codeforcalifornia/getdata-005-proj/README.md

 getdata-005-proj
 ================

-This is thr code to produce the project solution for Getting and Cleaning Data.
+This is the code to produce the project solution for Getting and Cleaning Data.
 It performs the following:

 It merges the training and test sets to create one data set.